marklogic-community/grove-react-ui/docs/GUIDE.markdown

 ### Default Node middle-tier

-The Muir Node server is present in this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+The Muir Node middle-tier is present in this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 You can learn more about this Muir middle-tier Application in [its repository](https://project.marklogic.com/repo/projects/NACW/repos/muir-node/browse).

 ### MarkLogic Configuration